turbot/steampipe-plugin-googlesheets/docs/tables/googlesheets_cell.md

 Query cell data from sheets in a Google Sheets spreadsheet.
 Cells that have no data, i.e., no value or formula, will not be returned.

-When specifying the `range` key qual, you can use use [A1 notation](https://developers.google.com/sheets/api/guides/concepts#expandable-1) or [R1C1 notation](https://developers.google.com/sheets/api/guides/concepts#expandable-2).

 ## Examples

 ### Query cells in all sheets